niazkhan0731/Multi-Cloud-Project/README.md

 <br><br>
 <img width="1476" alt="16" src="https://github.com/niazkhan0731/Multi-Cloud-Project/assets/135728087/fa490bec-9968-4d8d-826e-19b34d4f1c97">
 <br><br>
-Next we're going to go into our Google Cloud Shell and execute the following commands to download and unzil the files for <b>mission2.zip</b>.
+Next, we're going to go into our Google Cloud Shell and execute the following commands to download and unzip the files for <b>mission2.zip</b>.
 You can also access these files on this Github repository if you are following along.
 <br><br>
 <b><i>cd ~ <br>
 mkdir mission2_en<br>